Ibsenhuset

-Ibsenhuset is a Norwegian cultural centre in the city of Skien, Vestfold og Telemark county.
+Ibsenhuset is a Norwegian cultural centre in the city of Skien, Telemark county.
 The building houses several facilities for concerts, theater performances, opera, exhibits, conferences, courses, meetings and other events.
 There are also a restaurant and the town's main library in the building.
 International and national artists and entertainers have performed at Ibsenhuset.
 The name Ibsenhuset is derived from Henrik Ibsen's last name and from "huset", Norwegian for a house or building.
 Ibsen was born in Skien 20 March 1828 and lived in different locations in town until he was 15 years old.
 The Norwegian Ibsen award is annually presented at Ibsenhuset to promising playwrights.

 Ibsenhuset may also refer to another "Ibsenhuset" in a museum in the Norwegian town of Grimstad, or to some of Ibsen's various homes.

 History

-The building was opened on the 9 September 1973 in downtown Skien as the most modern culture and arts centre in Norway.
+The building was opened on 9 September 1973 in downtown Skien as the most modern culture and arts centre in Norway.
 Planning for the facility had begun shortly after World War II at the initiative of the labour unions in the city.
 Ibsenhuset was named after the famous Norwegian poet and playwright Henrik Ibsen.
 The building was fully renovated in 2013, with economic support from the city.